-A pension is an investment that gives you an income when you retire.
-You need to pay into a pension scheme throughout your working life to get the income when you retire.
+It’s an investment that gives you an income when you retire.
+You need to pay into a scheme throughout your working life to get the income when you retire.

 Like ISAs, pensions are a ‘tax wrapper’.
-For pensions, you do not pay tax on pension contributions.
+You do not pay tax on pension contributions.
 The allowance for the tax year 2020/21 is £40,000.

 Most UK taxpayers get tax relief on their pension contributions, which means that the government effectively adds money to your pension pot.
-Basic rate taxpayers get a 25% tax top-up; HMRC adds £25 for every £100 you pay into your pension.
+Basic rate taxpayers get a 25% tax top-up; HMRC adds £25 for every £100 you pay in.
 For higher tax ratepayers – for every £100 they pay the government adds £66.67.